George Capel-Coningsby, 5th Earl of Essex: Career

 George Capell was educated at Corpus Christi College, Cambridge, receiving his MA in 1777.
 In 1781 he took the additional name of Coningsby on succeeding to the Hampton Court, Herefordshire estate of his grandmother, Lady Francis Hanbury-Williams, née Coningsby.
 He later (1810) sold the estate to John Arkwright, the grandson of the inventor and industrialist Richard Arkwright.

 He was one of the two members of parliament for Westminster from 1779 to 1780, a member for Lostwithiel from 1781 to 1784, for Okehampton from 1785 to 1790, and for Radnor from 1794 to 1799.

 On 4 March 1799 Capel-Coningsby succeeded his father as 5th Earl of Essex.
-He served as Recorder and High Steward of Leominster in 1802, and as Lord Lieutenant of Herefordshire from 1802 to 1817.
+He served as Recorder and High Steward of Leominster in 1802, and as Lord Lieutenant of Herefordshire from 1802 to 1817, taking direct command of the Herefordshire Militia for three years as he rooted out the abuses in the regiment condoned by his predecessor.
 He became a Fellow of the Society of Antiquaries in 1801, and received an honorary D.C.L. from Oxford University in 1810.

 Upon his succession to the title of Earl of Essex, he set about a major reconstruction of the family seat, Cassiobury House in Watford, Hertfordshire, engaging the services of the architect James Wyatt and landscape designer Humphrey Repton to develop the house and grounds.

 Essex was noted as a major patron of the arts and was responsible for building up a large fine art collection at Cassiobury.
 An obituary of Essex in 1839 records that "his Lordship has richly embellished his house at Cassiobury, as well as his town mansion in Belgrave Square, with numerous choice works of our native painters", and that he had entertained a number of noted British artists of the day at Cassiobury and commissioned works from them, including J. M. W. Turner, Augustus Pugin, John Callcott Horsley, David Wilkie and Edwin Henry Landseer.